cf-sewe/cplace-cssc-operator/README.md

 We want to support a user-friendly way to select the intended cplace build:

-- An organization has accessible cplace integration repositories, for example, customer specific integration repos.
+- An organization has accessible cplace integration repositories, for example, customer-specific integration repositories.
-- A user is part of an organization and has implicit access to the cplace integration repos.
+- A user is part of an organization and has implicit access to the cplace integration repositories.
-- This mapping is contained in Controller domain.
+- This mapping is contained in the Controller domain.
 - The user can select the desired cplace release from the Controller UI:
   - User selects a cplace repository
   - Controller uses info from Operator API and own definition which cplace release versions are supported (e.g. 22.4, 23.4).
     The Operator needs to distinguish cplace release due to infrastructure differences (e.g. Java, Elasticsearch version).
     The Controller distinguishes cplace release versions due to configuration differences.
   - User selects the desired cplace release version.
-  - Controller populates list of builds
+  - Controller populates the list of builds

 The cplace Container is prepared like this (at least on Classic Stack):